spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configuration-process-flow-of-configurable-product.md

 1. The gateway page receives data.
 2. The data is checked through the execution of the validator plugins stack for received data.
-  - If validation is not successful, the request is redirected to the `backUrl` without saving the of the configuration with a warning message.
+  - If validation is not successful, the request is redirected to the `backUrl` without saving the configuration.
+A warning message is displayed.
   - If the validation part is successful, the configuration is saved to the session.
 3. All applicable plugins that can handle the configurator response are executed.
 A plugin that applies to the PDP source type resolves the back URL according to the response data.